Ismat-Samadov/chest_cancer_detection/README.md

 - Chest CT-Scan Images dataset by Mohamed Hany on Kaggle
 - TensorFlow and Keras teams for developing the deep learning framework
 - DenseNet121 architecture developers

-## Contact

-For any questions or feedback, please open an issue on GitHub or contact the repository owner.